nikerdz/COMP-2800-Group-Project/README.md

 - The SQLite database is created automatically on first launch.

 ## Deliverable Notes
-This repository contains the full source code, release builds, project structure, and database schema for the COMP 2800 group project deliverable D.3.
+This repository contains the full source code, release builds, project structure, and database schema for the COMP-2800 Group Project deliverable D.3.

 ## Tech Stack
 - Java 17+